aitacaremote/Tech-Test-AI/README.md

 ---

 ## **Objective**
 You are given a dataset with approximately **200 samples**, each representing one finger.
+(The dataset can be found in this repo: dataset.csv.)

 For each finger:
-- There are **30 diameter measurements** (in millimeters), taken at regular intervals from the **tip of the finger down to its base** — imagine slicing the finger horizontally into 30 sections and measuring the width at each point.
+- There are **40 diameter measurements** (in millimeters), taken at regular intervals from the **tip of the finger down to its base** — imagine slicing the finger horizontally into 30 sections and measuring the width at each point.
 - You are also given the **length of the finger** (in mm).
 - Finally, you have the **true ring size**, which is the **measured diameter (in mm) at the position where a ring would normally sit** — typically near the base of the finger.